 IBCA supports the development of value-added market opportunities for the Indiana beef producers.

-IBCA supports the National Beef Quality Assurance program.
+IBCA supports the National Beef Quality Assurance program, and recommends that it be continued at no cost to the producer.

 Bovine Spongiform Encephalopathy (BSE)

 IBCA recognizes and applauds the protective measures taken by our State and Federal governments to protect our livestock and human population from Transmissible Spongiform Encephalopathies (TSE) caused by altered prions.
 IBCA supports continued funding to provide surveillance and research of and for these diseases, especially Bovine Spongiform Encephalopathy.